Frequently Asked Questions

 This one-off investment to support the customs intermediaries sector and help them expand their capacity as we prepare to leave the EU.

 This investment will be beneficial under most future customs models and will help improve the quality of training available, increase capacity and encourage investment in automation in the sector.
-If a deal is reached, funding which has already been committed will not need to be paid back and we will continue to invest the £8 million as planned to build customs capacity in the UK
+If a deal is reached, funding which has already been committed will not need to be paid back, and we will continue to invest the £16 million as planned to build customs capacity in the UK.

-I’m not a customs broker, but my business exports to the EU.
+I’m not a customs intermediary, but my business imports and/or exports to the EU.
 Can I apply for a grant?

-Yes.
-If your business is based in, or has a branch in the UK, is in good standing with HMRC and is currently importing and/or exporting to the EU then you can apply for funding for up to 50% of the cost of training yourself or your staff to complete customs declarations and handle other customs procedures.
-A higher limit applies to Small and Medium-sized Enterprises.
-You won’t be eligible for the IT improvements grant.
+Training grant: Yes.
+If your business is based in, or has a branch in the UK, is in good standing with HMRC and is currently importing and/or exporting to the EU then you can apply for funding for up to 100% of the cost of training yourself or your staff to complete customs declarations and handle other customs procedures.

 I’m a self-employed UK trader who exports to the EU.
 Can I apply for a grant?

-Yes.
-If you are currently importing and/or exporting then you can apply for funding for up to 50% of the cost of training to complete customs declarations.
-A higher limit applies to Small and Medium-sized Enterprises.
-You won’t be eligible for the IT improvements grant.
+Training grant: Yes.
+If you are currently importing and/or exporting then you can apply for funding for up to 100% of the cost of training to complete customs declarations.

 Are these grants available to businesses based in Northern Ireland?

 Yes.
-Both the IT improvements grant and the training grant are available to business which are based in, or have a branch anywhere in the UK if you meet the relevant criteria outlined above.
+Both the IT improvements grant and the training grant are available to businesses which are based in, or have a branch anywhere in the UK if you meet the relevant criteria outlined above.